adrianerrea/Kaggle-Cassava-Leaf-Disease-Classification/README.md

 ## Leaderboard

-Not so good if we look at the final position (2055) but only 0.0239 (_categorization accuracy_ was the metric) worse than the winner out of 3900 competitors
+Not so good if we look at the final position (Nº 2055) but only 0.0239 (_categorization accuracy_ was the metric) worse than the winner out of 3900 competitors

 <img src="./images/Leaderboard_1.png" width="512"/>